ftchirou/faical.dev/src/computed-and-lazy-objects/README.md

 }
 ```

-The initializer of `Computed` takes into a parameter a closure used to compute values of type `T`.
+The initializer of `Computed` takes as parameter a closure used to compute values of type `T`.
 Those computed values are accessible through the `value` property.

 Back to our example, we can use it as follows.